hhkaos/awesome-arcgis/templates/FILE_FORMAT_PAGE_TEMPLATE.md

-> **Goal**: compile everything a user or developer interested in this topic should know about it in the Esri World.
+> **Goal**: help anyone to understand this file format: data type, extension, technical description, tools, sample files, etc.

 ---
 > **Note**: this page is only a draft, but this project is hosted on a [public repository](https://github.com/hhkaos/awesome-arcgis) where anyone can contribute.
 Learn how to [contribute in less than a minute](https://github.com/hhkaos/awesome-arcgis/blob/master/CONTRIBUTING.md#contributions).